cwrc/islandora-etl/README.md

 How to gather a set of PID from Islandora Legacy (Islandora 7)?

 * direct query to Solr is one way - the following outputs a list of PIDs contained within the collection plus the collection itself:
   * `collection_PID=some_islandora_collection_pid`
   * `curl "http://localhost:8080/solr/select?rows=999999&start=0&fl=PID&q=RELS_EXT_isMemberOfCollection_uri_ms:%22info:fedora/${collection_PID}%22%20OR%20PID:%22${collection_PID}%22&wt=csv&sort=PID+asc"`

 ## Todo

 * linked agent:
-  * role not often specifed, will have to set manually?
+  * the role is not often specified, will have to set it manually?
 For each collection?

 * `<mods:typeOfResource>sound recording-nonmusical</mods:typeOfResource>`:
   * where should this go? `field_resource_type` is this a special Islandora vocabulary?